Farama-Foundation/ViZDoom/docs/api/cpp/doom_game.md

 | Python | `set_doom_scenario_path(file_path: str) -> None` |

 Sets the path to an additional scenario file (wad format).
-If not provided, the default Doom single-player maps will be loaded.
+If not provided, the default maps of selected Doom engine-based game will be used.

 Default value: `""`